kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Select the **Script** screen that comes default with Blender to see its output.
 You can perform some actions and see them show up - delete a vertex for example.

-Each entry can be selected (RMB) and copied (Ctrl+C), usually to paste in the text editor or python console.
+Each entry can be selected (Right-Mouse-Button), then copied :kbd:`Control-C`, usually to paste in the text editor or python console.

 .. note::

    Not all operators get registered for display, zooming the view for example isn't so useful to repeat so its excluded from the output.

-   To display *every* operator that runs, launch blender with ``--debug-wm``, this can be helpful for troubleshooting.
+   To display *every* operator that runs see :ref:`Show All Operators <info_show_all_operators>`